Olympus PEN-F vs Panasonic GX85

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN-F and Panasonic Lumix DMC-GX85 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the PEN-F and the GX85 are recent models that are part of the current product line-up.
-The GX85 replaced the earlier Panasonic GX7, while the PEN-F does not have a direct predecessor.
+The GX85 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Olympus PEN-F and the Panasonic GX85?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.